Tuesday, August 16, 2022

 Share on FacebookShare on Twitter

-Defamation is also called as libel.
+Defamation is also called libel.
 It is a falsified oral or written communication about another person that unfairly destroys the reputation of such a person.
-In many cases defamation may constitute a civil wrong or a crime.
+In many cases, defamation may constitute a civil wrong or a crime.

 Under common law, to constitute defamation, a claim must generally be false and must have been made to someone other than the person defamed.[1]
-Some common law jurisdictions also distinguish between spoken defamation, called slander, and defamation in other media such as printed words or images, called libel.[2]
-In the United States, false light laws protect against statements which are not technically false but are misleading.[3]
+Some common law jurisdictions also distinguish between spoken defamation, called slander, and defamation in other media such as printed words or images called libel.[2]
+In the United States, false light laws protect against statements that are not technically false but are misleading.[3]

 The United Nations Human Rights Committee ruled in 2012 that the libel law of one country, the Philippines, was inconsistent with Article 19 of the International Covenant on Civil and Political Rights as well as urging that “State parties [to the Covenant] should consider the decriminalization of libel”.[4]
 In Saudi Arabia, defamation of the state, or a past or present ruler, is punishable under terrorism legislation.[5]